-An Amazon Elastic Compute Cloud (AWS EC2) is a cloud-based platform that enables extensive, seamless control over your resources.
+Amazon Elastic Compute Cloud (AWS EC2) is a cloud-based service that enables extensive, seamless control over your resources.
 Deploy the EC2 interface or the application programming interface (API) to securely scale capacity with straight forward features while running reliably on Amazon’s trusted cloud computing environment.

 The EC2 platform boasts deep and broad analyses with the option of processor, storage, networking, operating system, and purchase models.
 With its nimble, rapid server power, AWS EC2 brings 100Gbps Ethernet networking to the cloud.

 AWS EC2 lets you obtain and deploy new server instances in minutes, ensuring convenient, predictable scaling opportunities for hefty workloads.
 EC2 provides developers with the tools to build failure-free applications designed to withstand common disasters, such as service outages.

 On other cloud platforms, it can take hours or even days to scale capacity.
 With AWS EC2, users can increase and decrease workloads in minutes; allowing an immediate reaction to sudden changes all the while avoiding the expense of unneeded, underused resources.